 - If in doubt, read the labels and remember: it’s not how much sugar, but how often.

 Although brushing won’t completely stop decay, it does reduce the amount of bacteria causing decay and, most importantly, it stops gum disease.
+If left untreated, gum disease can have dire consequences and may require surgery, perhaps from a specialist dentist like NS Perio Sydney, so it’s important to try and prevent it.
 Bacteria begin to grow within a couple of hours of cleaning.
 Gum disease is caused by bacteria growing at the gum level which produces toxins.
 These cause our immune system to react, which it does by eating the gum and bone to accommodate the growing bacteria, causing the gum to become inflamed and bleed.
-Bleeding gums when we brush or eat is a sign of gum disease - not trauma.
+Bleeding gums when we brush or eat is a sign of gum disease – not trauma.

 correct brushing technique